Doyle4/PPPwnUI-by-Aldo-Vargas/README.md

 Check https://ps4linux.com/ps4-linux-11-0-payloads-pppwn-tutorial/ for detailed information.

 Credits to EinTim23, LightningMods, sleirsgolvy, the Psxita Team, TheFlow0 and all the contributos to https://github.com/EinTim23/PS4-Linux-Loader

-### USB BinLoader / NOBD BinLoader (7.55 to 11.00)
-Stage2 by LightningMods & EchoStrech with BinLoader integraded for normal and NOBD consoles.
-FW Versions: 7.55, 8.00, 8.01, 8.03, 8.50, 8.52, 9.00, 9.03, 9.04, 9.50, 9.60, 10.00, 10.01, 10.50, 10.70, 10.71 & 11.00

-Rename the PS4-VTX-HEN_PPPwn payload by EchoStrech and BestPig or Additional Payload by LightningMods as payload.bin Copy `payload.bin` to the root directory of USB EXFAT drive and start PPPwn from USB Loader or NODB tabs.

 ## PPPwn Usage